 My previous book, Wealth and Power: China’s Long March to the Twenty-first Century, was co-authored with Orville Schell of the Asia Society.
 A history of modern China written around biographical sketches of a dozen key leaders and thinkers, Wealth and Power was published by Random House in 2013, just as Xi Jinping was coming to power.
 Sadly, the book’s thesis seems to have only gained relevance in the decade since.

-My next book will explore the Confucian ideal of empire.
-Anchored in the historical moment of China’s last imperial transition (from the Ming to the Qing dynasty), I will be probing how the vestiges of classical thinking about empire shapes mentalities today.
-The book will also build in a comparative dimension by juxtaposing Chinese and Western ideas of empire, work made easier by spending the year in Italy as a Rome Prize Fellow at the American Academy in Rome.
+My current book-in-progress explores the question of empire in the Confucian mind.
+Anchored in the historical moment of China’s last imperial transition (from the Ming to the Qing dynasty), the manuscript probes how the vestiges of classical thinking about empire shape mentalities today.
+Tentatively titled “The Ideal of Empire: Gu Yanwu and Confucian Political Thought from Ming to Qing,” the book adds a comparative dimension by juxtaposing Chinese and Western ideas of empire, work made easier by my time as a Rome Prize Fellow at the American Academy.

 思而不學